Foreign-Born Population

 Poverty

-Nearly 1 in 4 Foreign-born residents of Erie County experience of poverty at 23.4% as compared to native-born populations (15.7%) in Erie County.
-The highest sub-category of foreign-born residents of Erie County who are below the poverty level are the Non-U.S. citizens, at a rate of 30%.
+Approximately 19.4% of all individuals (naturalized or not) categorized as foreign-born and 15.2% of those classified as native-born residents live in poverty in Erie County.
+The highest sub-category of foreign-born residents of Erie County who live below the poverty level are the Non-U.S. citizens, at a rate of 27.1%.

 Education

-The duality of Erie County's foreign-born population shows in educational attainment, wherein the foreign-born population reports being over 3 times more likely to have less than a high school education (26.6%) as compared to native-born residents (7.8%).
-Conversely, foreign-born residents also report a higher rate of undergraduate and higher education levels (29.3%) as compared to native-born residents (27.8%).
+The duality of Erie County's foreign-born population shows in educational attainment, wherein the foreign-born population reports being over 3 times more likely to have less than a high school education (20.7%) as compared to native-born residents (6.8%).
+Conversely, foreign-born residents report a higher rate of graduate or professional degree in education levels (17.6%) as compared to native-born residents (10.8%).

 Salary

-The duality of Erie County's foreign-born population also shows in average salary data, wherein 29.8% of the foreign-born population report making $24,999 or less as compared to native-born residents at 17.9%.
-Conversely, in the highest-earning category of $75,000+ per year, foreign-born residents of Erie County report a rate of 17% whereas native-born residents report 18.2%.
+Total of 14% of the foreign-born population and 13.6% of native born residents earn annually $24,999 or less.
+About 21.7% of foreign-born population of Erie County and 25.6% of native-born residents earn $75,000+ per year.
 While it is not directly tracked, these extremes could be attributed to the nature of immigration: some foreign-born residents of Erie County have immigrated to this area to perform higher-paying professional occupations, reflected in the higher salaries and education levels, whereas others have come to Erie out of necessity to begin a new life and have not been as fortunate to receive prior education or received professional training.

 Over Time